KevinMarquette/kevinmarquette.github.io/_draft/2018-05-13-Powershell-variables.md

     "This is my $myVariable"

-Working with variables inside strings is a whole topic on its own and I have another blog post that covers that: [Everything you wanted to know about variable substitution in strings](/2017-01-13-powershell-variable-substitution-in-strings)
+Just know that this was the simplest example and there are multiple ways to get your variable values into strings.
+Substituting variables inside strings is a whole topic on its own and I have another blog post that covers that: [Everything you wanted to know about variable substitution in strings](/2017-01-13-powershell-variable-substitution-in-strings).

 ## Default value

 Because PowerShell is a scripting language, you don't have to define a variable before you use it.
 While you should always assign a value to your variable, PowerShell will not throw an error if you use a variable that is not yet defined.
-You will get a $null value instead.
+You will get a `$null` value instead.

     $null -eq $undefinedVariable

 This is an important detail because if you misspell a variable name, you will get that `$null` value that could cause unexpected results in your scripts.
+The `$null` is a special variable in PowerShell

 ## Types